-- Singles, "Without Me," "Make a Move," and "I Don't Feel Alright" have been in rotation on CD102.5FM in Columbus, OH, Lightning100 in Nashville, KXTE in Las Vegas, and WRII in Richmond, VA.
+Singles, "Without Me," "Make a Move," and "I Don't Feel Alright" have been in rotation on CD102.5FM in Columbus, OH, Lightning100 in Nashville, and KXTE in Las Vegas.

-- Has shared the stage and bills with Weezer, tune-Yards, Joywave, Japanese Breakfast, Matt & Kim, and Cloud Nothings and performed as part of the Norman Music Festival, Lincoln Calling, Maximum Ames and CMJ.
+Has shared the stage and bills with Weezer, tune-Yards, Joywave, Japanese Breakfast, Matt & Kim, and Cloud Nothings and performed as part of the Norman Music Festival, Lincoln Calling, Maximum Ames and CMJ.

 JAMES ALLISON / INFO@DIGISAURUSMUSIC.COM

 US TOUR BOOKING

 ZACH JOHNSON / ZACHJ@DIGISAURUSMUSIC.COM

 The EP was well received and helped Digi secure spots in lineups at CMJ, CD102.5’s Summerfest and the first of two Daytrotter sessions.

 Following a quick start, Digisaurus had to plan the next phase of his musical evolution.
 He became frustrated by the lack of performance opportunities at home and found the new path to fame for an independent artist in the music industry expensive, unsustainable, and sociopathic.
 Digi wanted to improve as a performer and found inspiration in the story of the Beatles humble beginnings in Hamburg (in which they played five hour gigs, seven nights a week, for two years).
 So he closed his studio, bought a van, and hit the road.

 Digisaurus has played over 500 shows in the past three years at dives, houses, coffee shops, breweries, wineries...wherever would have him to hone his skills as a performer.
 His progress has been reciprocated in 2018 and 2019 with club gigs and festival appearances alongside acts like tuneYards, Parquet Courts, Joywave, and Japanese Breakfast.